vivrichards600/swanseacon.github.io/_posts/2015-05-05-adam-tornhill-theres-more-to-code-than-code - Copy.markdown

 #### Did you enjoy this post?

+Adam has recorded a video explaining a bit about his upcoming talk in this video.
+[View Adams video here](https://www.youtube.com/watch?v=5t-G29DdON0).

 You can listen to more from Adam this September at SwanseaCon.

 [Treat your Code as a Crime Scene](http://swancon.co.uk/schedule/#session-17)